McOrts/M5StickC_Nixie_tube_Clock/README.md

 <img src="https://github.com/McOrts/M5StickC_Nixie_tube_Clock/blob/master/images/M5Stick_Arduino_IDE.PNG" width="300" align="right" />

-finally this is the configuration that you need to compile the Arduino sketch:
+finally this is the configuration that you need to compile the Arduino sketch of M5StickC_Nixie_tube_Clock that you have here in this repository.

+Now only that you need is plug in the M5Stick whith the USB-C adaptor and load the program.